home-assistant/developers.home-assistant/blog/2024-02-27-deprecate-bind-hass-and-hass-components.md

 ---

 As of Home Assistant 2024.3, we deprecate the use of the `@bind_hass` decorator and thus also the use of `hass.components`.
+A warning will be logged if used.

 Starting from Home Assistant 2024.9, the `@bind_hass` decorator and `hass.components` will be removed and will no longer work.